schneems/rust_macro_tutorial/docs/add_field_attributes.md

 %>
 ```

 In addition to enum variants such as `ParseAttribute::rename(...)`, the strum crate is creating a "discriminant" enum that has the same named variants, but without any inputs.
-We're telling strum to name this enum `KnownAttribute` and give it the ability to iterate over all its variants (`strum::EnumIter`), print the name of each variant (`strum::Display`), and generate a variant from a string (`strum::EnumString`).
+That means that `ParseAttribute::rename(...)` will have a corresponding `KnownAttribute::rename`.
+We're using `strum_discriminants` attribute to tell strum to name this "discriminant" enum `KnownAttribute` and give it the ability to iterate over all its variants (`strum::EnumIter`), print the name of each variant (`strum::Display`), and generate a variant from a string (`strum::EnumString`).

 We will implement the `syn::parse::Parse` trait to allow syn to parse a stream of tokens into our data structures.
-We'll start off with our `KnownAttribute` enum:
+We'll start off with our `KnownAttribute` enum.
+Add this code:

 ```rust
 :::>> print.erb